Although there are photographs of other subjects here the foundation of my work is the life and look of industrial America.

 I have spent considerably more time photographing in the communities of the Iron Range.
 Consequently I have come to know the region and its traditions well.
 My first successful photographs from the Iron Range were made on a Fourth of July.
 I have missed only two in 33 years.

-The admonition often given to authors is to write what you know.
+The advice often given to authors is to write what you know.
 Reading Jim Harrison, for example, you cannot separate the stories from the place.

-This is a place where I can explore the circular nature of photography.
+These are places where I can explore the circular nature of photography.
 A thoughtful engagement with a photograph simultaneously affirms its identity as art and brings us back to the world where it originated.

-When I saw the first reconstruction of Constantin Brancusis studio at the Centre Pompidou I was surprised to see power tools given what I knew about how greatly he valued the physicality of his sculptures.
+When I saw the first reconstruction of Constantin Brancusi’s studio at the Centre Pompidou I was surprised to see power tools given what I knew about how greatly he valued the physicality of his sculptures.
 I read that Brancusi spent months hand polishing some pieces and wept at their purchase.

 Did it make a difference that he used a power tool rather than a hand tool?
 In the end, it did not.
-As a viewer the sculptures are still magical.
+For a viewer the sculptures are still magical.
 But, for a maker the role of tools and processes are different.